TheoreticalStudio/PhoneFlipChallenge/_pages/privacy-policy.md

 **In Short:** We do not knowingly collect data from or market to children under 18 years of age.

-We do not knowingly solicit data from or market to children under 18 years of age.
-By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent's use of the Services.
-If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
-If you become aware of any data we may have collected from children under age 18, please contact us at privacy@theoretical.studio.
+We do not knowingly collect personal information from or market to children under the age of 13.
+By using the Services, you represent that you are at least 13 years old, or that you are the parent or guardian of a child under 13 and consent to your child’s use of the Services.
+If we learn that personal information from a child under 13 has been collected without parental consent, we will deactivate the account and take reasonable steps to promptly delete such information from our records.
+If you become aware that your child has provided us with personal information without your consent, please contact us at privacy@theoretical.studio.

 # 9\.
 WHAT ARE YOUR PRIVACY RIGHTS?